mbonjour/SU19-WLANSec-Lab1-MAC/README.md

 __Q1__ : What type of frames are used to detect clients in a passive way?

+	Probe request (frame subtype 0x4), passively sniffing we can see it and it's send from the clients.
 __Q2__ : why is it no longer possible to detect iPhones since version 8 of iOS?
+	Because they generate random MAC Adresses when they send Probe Request/Response.

 __Q3__ : what is the purpose of those frames?
+	 They are used by the client to see if one of the Wireless networks he knows is currently nearby.

 __Q4__ : why are these frames not secured?
+	 Because it can't be, it has to be seen by everybody so the AP can listent to it too and answer via a Probe response if needed.

 __Q5__ : what other information can you obtain besides the MAC address?
+	 The recent networks used by the clients, and we have more adresses like